green-fox-academy/governance/README.md

 Use Trello to track all your projects and tasks.

 ### Mentor Time Tracking
-Mentor time tracking should be managed by the relevant education role or circle in order to unify and make measurable the effort.
+Each mentor should track his or her time and create a transparent report about it in order to unify and make measurable the effort.
+The time tracking should be supervised by the Finance role.

 ## Circles
 ### Junior Education Circle - Tojas